 What is dermaplaning?

 Dermaplaning is a skin treatment that uses an exfoliating blade to skim dead skin cells and hair from your face.
-It’s also called microplaning or blading.
+It is call microplaning or blading.

 Dermaplaning aims to make your skin’s surface smooth, youthful, and radiant.
 This treatment claims to remove deep scarring from acne and uneven pockmarks on your skin.
-It’s also used to remove “peach fuzz,” the short, soft hairs on your face.
+It is use to remove “peach fuzz,” the short, soft hairs on your face.

 Dermaplaning can be used for any skin type and anyone with:

 - acne scars

 - sun-damaged skin

 - fine wrinkles

 - Dermaplaning is a cosmetic procedure that removes the top layers of your skin.
 The procedure aims to remove fine wrinkles and deep acne scarring, as well as make the skin’s surface look smooth.